 If you’re one of these people, don’t admit to it in the comments.
 Just do yourself a favor and at least open an account.

-I like CIT Bank because of their stupidly high interest rates on savings but that’s neither here nor there.
+I like Discover Bank because of their stupidly high interest rates on savings but that’s neither here nor there.